Get Free Solar Panel Quotes

 Why exactly does it cost more?
 Well, the further away ground-mounted solar panels are from the property they are powering, the longer the wiring will have to be.
 And the more material you use, the more the installation will cost.

-Wiring that stretches over a long distance also needs to be thicker than usual to prevent a drop in voltage – the pressure that pushes electricity – as the electricity travels from your panels to your home.
-Voltage drops can reduce the operating efficiency of a home’s electrical system, so it’s important to avoid them.
+Wiring that stretches over a long distance also needs to be thicker than usual to prevent a voltage drop – the pressure that pushes electricity – as the electricity travels from your panels to your home.

 large ground-mounted solar panel system in garden surrounded by shrubbery